jundalisay/sp/content/en/research/mohammad/quran/sura-085.md

 heading: "Sura 85 "
 weight: 238
 c: "firebrick"
-description: "This is the Book in which there is no doubt, a guide for the righteous."
+description: "The People of the Trench were destroyed"
 ---

 {{< s v="1" >}}  By the sky with the constellations.{{< s v="2" >}}  And by the Promised Day.